 Within twenty (20) university days of the signing of this Agreement, the University will provide APSOU with a signed copy of the Agreement.
 APSOU will make an electronic copy available to all members.
 The University will also post an electronic copy on the Provost's webpage.

 Article 26.
 TERM OF AGREEMENT

-This Agreement shall be in full force and effect from the date of ratification by both parties to and including August 31, 2021.
+This Agreement shall be in full force and effect from the date of ratification, April 9, 2022, to and including August 31, 2025.